1jour1vin

 See all reviews from this customer

 Tasted in November 2019.
 A brilliant golden color, pure gold.
-An orange-scented nose with notes of candied citrus.
-Perfectly balanced on the palate, with a delicate character.
+The nose offers notes of orange and candied citrus.
+The palate is perfectly balanced and delicate.
 Pure class!

 See all reviews from this customer